Computer model locks in Saints vs. Bears picks, score prediction for NFL Week 7

 The 1-5 New Orleans Saints head north for a date with the Chicago Bears in Week 7.
 The Saints are in a bit of a rebuilding year under new head coach Kellen Moore, who got his first win a few weeks ago over the New York Giants.
 As for the Bears, they're 3-2 under first-year head coach Ben Johnson, and they're fresh off a win over the Washington Commanders on Monday Night Football.

 Kickoff from Soldier Field is set for 1 p.m.
 ET.
-The Bears are favored by 4.5 points, according to SportsLine consensus odds, and the over/under for total points scored 45.5.
-The Bears are -222 favorites on the money line (wager $222 to win $100) and the Saints are +182 underdogs (wager $100 to win $182).
+The Bears are favored by four points, according to the latest Bears vs. Saints odds, and the over/under for total points scored is 44.5.
+The Bears are -219 favorites on the money line (wager $219 to win $100), and the Saints are +180 underdogs (wager $100 to win $180).
 Before you make any Saints vs. Bears picks, make sure to check out what the SportsLine Projection Model has to say.

 Click here to bet Saints vs. Bears at DraftKings Sportsbook, where new users get $300 in bonus bets if their first bet of at least $5 wins and three free months of NBA League Pass: